JianXinyu/ENGI-9804-Image-Processing-and-Applications/Project/README.md

 ## Some thoughts

 Side window filter is a really useful and powerful filter, yet it's simple and flexible.
 It can be combined with different filters, such as box filter, median filter.
-It could preserve the edges and corners, which is an wonderful feature in the edge detection.
+It could preserve the edges and corners, which is a wonderful feature in edge detection.

 At first, I thought doing perspective transformation is easy.
 It then turns out I was awfully wrong.
-At last, I used some tricky engineering technique to implement the function.
+At last, I used some tricky engineering techniques to implement the function.
 However, it's not robust.
 It doesn't work for some figures.
 AI might be the final solution.